Luke 10:38-42

 Take stock of your life.
 Is Jesus absolutely at its center?
 If not, make whatever changes are needed to ensure in your life “that in all things he might have the preeminence.”

 Have the things of this world and its cares, its worries, and its appeals sidetracked you from a dedicated walk with the Lord?
 If so, deeply ponder Christ’s words, lest you “gain the whole world, yet forfeit [your] soul?”
+It is especially important that the Lord's ministers not preach or teach for the goal of personal profit.
 A very wise saying was heard once at a rich man’s funeral.
 Someone asked, “How much did he leave?”
 Someone else replied, “All of it!”
 There is a lovely poem that puts this in perspective: “Only one life … ’twil soon be past … only what’s done … for Christ will last.”

 Take on each day with this prayer on your lips and in your heart.
 “Lord, whatever comes my way today, may I do it all in the name of the Lord Jesus.”
 Commit yourself, your time, your energies, your resources, to the lifting up of the mighty name of “Jesus Christ, who is Lord of all” (Acts 10:36).